Nicole-Alfonso/dacd-project/README.md

 ![Class diagram](event-store-builder.png)

-**Business-Unit Module:**
+**Business-Unit Module:** <br>
-- Processes stored events to generate user-friendly recommendations based on city, date, price, and rating.
-- Provides in-memory data structures for fast analysis.
+Processes stored events to generate user-friendly recommendations based on city, date, price, and rating.
+Provides in-memory data structures for fast analysis. <br>
+The structure of this module is:

+- **BusinessLauncher:** Starts the business unit and filters hotels for a given event based on user input. <br>
+- **BusinessUnit:** Manages the datamart, loads historical data, and provides filtered hotel recommendations for events. <br>
+- **Datamart:** Stores and retrieves event and hotel data, applying filters for location, price, rating, and distance. <br>
+- **EventSubscriber:** Subscribes to ActiveMQ topics for real-time event and hotel data updates. <br>
+- **HistoricalEventLoader:** Loads historical hotel events from files into the datamart.

 **Business-Api Module:**
 - Serves as the RESTful interface for the project, allowing external clients to query hotel data based on event preferences.